-Bosnia and Herzegovina: HPP Bistrica project-ERS’ struggle for funding13.
-July 2020. / SEE Energy News
+Bosnia and Herzegovina: HPP Bistrica project-ERS’ struggle for funding, SEE Energy News

 Bosnian state-owned power utility ERS has until September 2020 to provide funding for the project for the construction of hydropower plants on the Bistrica river, or risks losing 2 million euros paid to Chinese company AVIC in advance, according to the agreement signed in December 2019 between ERS and AVIC.